-When dealing with big service wires (think 250kcmil, or 500kcmil), these are things your foreman typically is very involved in because you’re dealing with such a large amount of money, you only want to do it once.
-There’s also many people involved in the pull, typically one person to a spool, as this is big boy wire haha!
+When dealing with big service wires (think 250kcmil or 500kcmil), these are things your foreman typically is very involved in because you’re dealing with such a large amount of money, you only want to do it once.
+There are also many people involved in the pull, typically one person to a spool, as this is big boy wire haha!

 Most of the time in electrical, it’s about speed.
 The faster you can do something with quality, the more valuable you are to the company.

-If you do decide to push a fish tape through, there’s a few ways you can hook on.
+If you do decide to push a fish tape through, there are a few ways you can hook on.
 Either by really securing it with lots of tape, or just hooking wires onto the fish tape head, and twist them back on themselves.

 You also want to keep in mind, if the pipe you’re pulling through has potential to have additional circuits later in the job, pull a string with your wires!
 (You can easily hook onto the string instead of using one of your wires as a pull string and wasting money.)